belamov/postgres-range/CONTRIBUTING.md

 Please read and understand the contribution guide before creating an issue or pull request.

+## Available helper commadns

+This package uses docker for running tests and generating documentation.

+There are some scripts that will help you out:

+- `/tests.sh` - running tests with phpunit
+- `/docs-dev.sh` - hosting docs for development on your http://localhost:8080
+- `/docs-build.sh` - compiles docs to html. be sure to run this command if you updated documentation

 ## Etiquette

 This project is open source, and as such, the maintainers give their free time to build and maintain the source code